JjayFabor/bridgeAI/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

-Please ensure your code adheres to our coding standards and includes appropriate tests.
+Please ensure your code adheres to my coding standards and includes appropriate tests.

 ## Contact
 For questions, feedback, or contributions, please reach out to us at [faborjaylordvhan@gmail.com](mailto:faborjaylordvhan@gmail.com).

 ---

-Thank you for being a part of the BridgeAI community and helping us bridge the educational equity gap!
+Thank you for being a part of the BridgeAI community and helping me bridge the educational equity gap!